roxmer/bibbox-documentation/docs/installation.md

 If your hosting provider offers you an administration panel for managing domains and subdomains, you should use that to point to your BIBBOX.
 Otherwise you can do it yourself using this guide:

 1. On your host machine navigate to your apache configuration directory.
-On Linux base machines this defaults to **/etc/apache2/sites-enabled**.
+On Linux base machines this defaults to **/etc/apache2/sites-available**.
-2. Create a file named **001-bibbox.conf**.
-On Linux based systems you can do this with `nano 001-bibbox.conf`.
+2. Create a file named **005-your-bibboxbaseurl.conf**.
+On Linux based systems you can do this with `nano 005-your-bibboxbaseurl.conf`.
-4. Copy this proxy configuration into the file, change the ServerName, ServerAlias and the IP:Port combinations with your domain, the IP of the host machine and the port you configured for your virtual machine.
+4. Copy this proxy configuration into the file, change the ServerName, ServerAlias and the port you configured for your virtual machine.
+You should also change the name of the log files according to your vm name.
 Then save with **Control + O** and **Enter**.

         <VirtualHost *:80>
-            ServerName eb3kit.bibbox.org        # Replace this with your domain ServerAlias *.eb3kit.bibbox.org     # Replace this with your domain
+            ServerName eb3kit.bibbox.org
+            ServerAlias *.eb3kit.bibbox.org

             <Proxy *>
                 Order deny,allow